LucasMS/skin.mgwas.pub/readme.md

-# Scripts from "Host genetic factors related to innate immune signaling, environmental sensing and other functions influence human skin microbiota"
+# Scripts from "Host genetic factors related to innate immunity, environmental sensing and cellular functions influence human skin microbiota"

-This folder contains scripts used in the manuscript **Host genetic factors related to innate immune signaling, environmental sensing and other functions influence human skin microbiota**.
+This folder contains scripts used in the manuscript **Host genetic factors related to innate immunity, environmental sensing and cellular functions influence human skin microbiota**.
 It is build on individual data processing of PopGen and KORA FF4 cohorts, which are then combined and analyzed together.
 Processing of individual cohort data was performed as in previous [publication](https://onlinelibrary.wiley.com/doi/10.1111/bjd.20072), which can be found in its dedicated [githubpage](https://github.com/LucasMS/skin.association).

 ## Reproduction